-1. Capital conservation buffer
+2. Capital conservation buffer

-According to Article 86 (e) of Act No. 161/2002, financial undertakings must maintain common equity tier 1 (CET1) capital to meet requirements for capital conservation buffer equal to $2.5\%^2$ of their total risk exposure amount, on an individual and consolidated basis, cf. Article 84(e) of the same Act.
-Its objective is to conserve a financial undertakings' capital.
+According to Article 86 (e) of Act No 161/2002, ins Guidens must maintain common equity tier 1 (CET1) capital to meet requirements for capital conservation buffer equal to 2.5%2 of their total risk exposure amount, on an individual and consolidated basis, cf. Article 84(e) of the same Act.
+Its objective is to conserve institutions' capital.